Microsoft’s Copilot Revolution: How Free AI Coding Tools Are Shaping Days to Come

 - Copilot Chat limited to 50 messages per month

-This masterful offering caters to both novice and skilled developers who seek AI assistance in their coding pursuits, embodying Microsoft’s mission to improve productivity and creativity in the tech area.
+This masterful offering caters to both novice and skilled developers who seek AI assistance in their coding pursuits, embodying Microsoft’s mission to improve productivity and creativity in the tech sphere.

 As Thomas Dohmke, GitHub CEO, puts it, “Our free version reaffirms our freemium roots and opens a new chapter for us.”